DaltonGuima/E-Sport-site/README.md

 # E-Sport-site
-This site use bootstrap, he is a wiki for e-sports.
+This site use bootstrap, it is a wiki for e-sports.